brug-be/articles_of_association/README.md

 In case of equality of votes, the point is reported at the next General Assembly.

-Article 13.
-Disolving of the association and modification of the statute
+### Article 13.
+Dissolving of the association and modification of the statute

-The General Assembly can only decide the disolving of the association or the modification of the statute with respect to the law.
+The General Assembly can only decide the dissolving of the association or the modification of the statute with respect to the law.
 Every modification of the statute has to be submitted, at most one month after its decision, to the Registry of the Commercial Court [greffe du tribunal de commerce] to be published in « Annexes du Moniteur belge ».

-Article 14.
+### Article 14.
 Minutes

 For every General Assembly, a board member takes minutes collecting the decisions taken by the assembly.
 Those minutes will be published on the mailing list of the association in the upcoming seven days and make them available to any full members that request it.

-TITLE IV: BOARD
+## TITLE IV: BOARD

-Article 15.
+### Article 15.
 Members, and duration of mandate

 The board is composed of 3 board members: